Blog

 What Are the Most Expensive Types of Oud?

-- Royal Cambodian Oud: Rare with a rich aroma.
+- Royal Cambodian Oud Oil: Rare with a rich aroma.

-- Premium Indian Oud: Known for high quality and longevity.
+- Royal Indian Oud Oil: Known for high quality and longevity.

-- Rare Laotian Oud: Highly sought after for its uniqueness.
+- Rare Laosi Oud Oil: Highly sought after for its uniqueness.

 What Tree Does Oud Come From?